 This illustrates why it’s so important for your campaigns to use a conversion-based bidding strategy, in order to automatically bid high.
 Don’t be stuck with low bids!

 And don’t believe all the agencies out there telling you that your Google Ad Grant bid cannot be higher than $2.
-They haven’t realized that the rules changed over five years ago.
+They haven’t realized that the rules changed back in 2018.

 This begs a question: why are Ad Grant accounts often unable to compete when they can actually bid so high?
 Why do many charities also use a paid account to run Search ads?